hibbitts-design/hibbitts-design-org-learn/pages/06.intro-to-grav-video-series/08.setting-up-and-using-the-git-sync-plugin/docs.md

 [plugin:youtube](https://www.youtube.com/watch?v=96CqtxL7WaQ)

+!!!
+With GitHub's recent change of repository default branches being named 'main' instead of 'master' the following work-around is needed until GitHub also addresses automatic default branch re-routing:
+!!!
+1. Once you have created your new repo, create a new branch called 'Master' !!!
+2. Set the default branch of the repo to this newly created 'Master' branch

 #### Video Transcript

 Hello everyone!
 In this video, we’re going to set up the GitSync plugin on our Grav website.